 Green Building Council Finland

-Green Building Council Finland brings together knowledge and expertise in sustainable development as well as represents its members in the field both domestically and internationally.
+Green Building Council Finland gathers knowledge and expertise in sustainable development and represents its members in the field both domestically and internationally.

 GBC Finland is both an association and a network.
-The network of GBC Finland consists of over 130 member organizations with hundreds of experts and our active co-operation partners.
+The network of GBC Finland consists of over 160 member organisations with hundreds of experts, and our active co-operation partners.

 Please note: because the language used in GBC Finland is Finnish, not all information is translated into English.
 Should you have any questions, the personnel would be more than happy to help.
 Please contact GBC Finland via e-mail: info(at)figbc.fi.